smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 The restriction that multiple scripts in a single job must have the same User Name is removed.
-This makes it possible to build utility sub-scripts in the Agent\'s script master file that can be called by any Job User Name.
+This makes it possible to build utility sub-scripts in the Agent's script master file that can be called by any Job User Name.
 If there is a User Name assigned to a sub-script, it will be ignored by the newer versions of the Agent software.
-However, SMA recommends that these sub-scripts should be assigned a User Name of
-\"\*JOB\" as the preferred standard.
+However, SMA recommends that these sub-scripts should be assigned a User Name of "\*JOB" as the preferred standard.

 #### Script Name